christophsk/classifier-lit/README.md

 This app is an implementation of the
 [Language Interpretability Tool](https://pair-code.github.io/lit/) for text classification.
-This was assembled from examples in LIT to provide an easy-to-use way to try various features of LIT.
+This was assembled from examples in LIT a way to experiment with various features of LIT.

 Contributions are welcome.